halkyonio/container-images/sandbox/hal2/README.md

 - To create a Developer pod where the user can next :
   - Push their development project
   - Execute a command remotely
-- Can perform a build of the image using the JBI tool
+- Can perform a build of the image using the JIB tool

 ## Table of Contents